19 gifts the runner in your life will appreciate, according to experts

 Running recovery gear

 After lacing up, getting in the workout and chugging water, many runners block off time for recovery.
 This often includes foam rolling, stretching and even warm baths.
-Here, some much-needed recovery items:
+Here are some much-needed recovery items:

 The Stick Self-Roller Massager ($27.45; amazon.com)